Alaska ~ the Great Land

 Your Guides

-The Alaskan itinerary was fully revised in the summer of 2017 during a scouting trip by WAI guides Scott Isom and Todd Jones.
+The Alaskan itinerary was fully revised in the summer of 2017 during a scouting trip by WAI guide Scott Isom.
 This will be the second WAI group to enjoy this revised Alaska itinerary.

-Scott and Todd look forward to sharing the wonders of our 49th state with you!
+Scott looks forward to sharing the wonders of our 49th state with you!

 Send this to a friend